Lujain-AbdUllatif/taste-hunter/README.md

 ## Usage
 We have an ordered REST-API in your service;

+as a ***Cooker***

-* as a *Cooker* you can sign in using the post route for the url "/cooker" passing your a json with your email and password as:
+- You can sign up using the post route for the url "/cooker" passing your a json with your email and password as:
 {
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;email: "youremail@gmail.com,
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;password: "yourPassword"